 The joint that connects your jawbone to the sides of your skull is known as the temporomandibular joint, or TMJ for short.
 Yes, it’s a mouthful (pun intended).
 If that joint becomes misaligned for any reason, it can result in that clicking or popping sound.
 If it’s serious enough, the condition can be diagnosed as temporomandibular disorder (TMD).

 It may only be a temporary problem if the clicking is not painful and may resolve on its own in just a few days.
-If pain persists, it is worth looking into further either with your orthodontist at Reddick Orthodontics or your general dentist.
+If pain persists, it is worth looking into further either with your orthodontist at Melbourne Orthodontics or your general dentist.